-Chlorthalidone no better than hydrochlorothiazide for HTNMarch 20th, 2013 in Cardiology /
+Chlorthalidone no better than hydrochlorothiazide for HTNMarch 20, 2013 in Medicine & Health / Cardiology

 (HealthDay)—For older adults with hypertension, chlorthalidone is not associated with fewer adverse cardiovascular events or death, but correlates with increased hypokalemia compared with hydrochlorothiazide, according to a study published in the March 19 issue of the Annals of Internal Medicine.